adamcrowe/dev-notes/CLI/ssh.md

 open .
 ```

-# Generate unique key for a service (e.g. Digital Ocean)
+# Generate unique keys for each repo or service (e.g. Digital Ocean)
 (At prompt, name the file /Users/user1/.ssh/id_rsa_digitalocean)
 Press enter at Enter passphrase prompt